chgodard/hesperos/README.md

 ## Quickly annotate your image *(use Panel 2)*

 Quick annotation and correction on the segmented file is done using the layer controls of the *annotations* layer.
 Click on the layer to display them.
+Only two labels are available : *Structure of interest* and *Other*.

+   TODO : Explain

 1. To modify an existing segmentation, you can directy open the segmented file with the <img src="materials/interface_tools_screenshots/annotation_load_button.PNG" width="130px"/> button.
 The file needs to have the same dimensions as the original image.
     > /!\ Only .tiff, .tif, .nii and .nii.gz files are supported as segmented files.